Hermes: Homer and Hesiod

 This circular Pyxis or box depicts two scenes.
 The one shown presents Hermes awarding the golden apple of the Hesperides to Aphrodite, whom Paris has selected as the most beautiful of the goddesses.
 The Walters Art Museum.

-According to the Homeric Hymn to Hermes, Zeus, in the dead of night, secretly made love to Maia, who avoided the company of the gods, in a cave of Cyllene.
+According to the Homeric Hymn to Hermes, Zeus, in the dead of night, secretly had sex with Maia, who avoided the company of the gods, in a cave of Cyllene.
 She became pregnant with Hermes.
 After giving birth to the baby, Maia wrapped him in blankets and went to sleep.
 The rapidly maturing infant Hermes crawled away to Thessaly, where, by nightfall of his first day, he stole some of his half-brother Apollo's cattle and invented the lyre from a tortoise shell.
 Maia refused to believe Apollo when he claimed that Hermes was the thief, and Zeus then sided with Apollo.
 Finally, Apollo exchanged the cattle for the lyre, which became one of his identifying attributes.

 The Homeric Hymn to Hermes invokes him as the one "of many shifts (polytropos), blandly cunning, a robber, a cattle driver, a bringer of dreams, a watcher by night, a thief at the gates, one who was soon to show forth wonderful deeds among the deathless gods."
 The word polutropos ("of many shifts, turning many ways, of many devices, ingenious, or much wandering") is also used to describe his mortal descendant Odysseus in the first line of the Odyssey.
 In addition to the chelys lyre, Hermes was believed to have invented many types of racing and the sport of wrestling, and therefore was a patron of athletes.